 - Once you have submitted your comments, the system will send you an acknowledgement containing further details, please read.

-- For lengthy comments we recommend you write your comment on Word (or similar) and copy and paste into he comments box when you are ready to submit.
-This is because your computer may throw you out of the system if you take too long to compose your response.
+- For lengthy comments we strongly recommend you type your comment in Word (or similar) first and then copy and paste into the comments box when you are ready to submit.
+This is because you may be timed out of the system if you take a long time to write your response.

 - For any other application correspondence, comments from statutory consultees / Parish and all the plans / documents submitted a part of the application, please click on the tab labelled Documents then click on the View Associated Documents link that will then appear in the box below.

 - A Consultation list with the documents, which details who has been sent a letter

 - Any application correspondence, comments and all the plans / documents submitted a part of the application.
 The plans and documents submitted by the applicant are given V numbers; the Contents list that is provided with all the documents, explains what the labels of V01, V02 etc are, so you can identify the relevant plan or document you wish to view, so please open this list first.